-It is soon that time of the year again, or rather that ‘Eastern Standard Time’ (EST) day of the year.
-On November 1st 2020 at 2:00am, Quebecers will be turning their clocks back one hour, along with most other regions in Canada.
-Sunrise and sunset will arrive one hour sooner on our timepieces, meaning for many people waking up at their scheduled times for work or school, it will be lighter in the morning – but it will be darker for the evening rush hour ride home.
+Ending Daylight Savings Time – It is soon that time of the year again, or rather that ‘Eastern Standard Time’ (EST) day of the year.
+On November 1st 2020 at 2:00 am, Quebecers will be turning their clocks back one hour, along with most other regions in Canada.
+In the free world sunrise and sunset will arrive one hour sooner on our timepieces, meaning for many people waking up at their scheduled times for work or school, it will be lighter in the morning – but it will be darker for the evening rush hour ride home.
 Then next March we will be getting ready to ‘spring forward’ again when Daylight Savings Time (DST) begins and the tulips soon start poking through the earth, the mornings once again darker and the evenings lighter.
 However, that may change here in Quebec.

 After Ontario tabled Bill 214 on October 7th, an Act that would see the end of EST in their province and make Daylight Savings Time permanent (the new ‘standard time’ throughout the year), Premier Francois Legault said at his press conference on October 8th, that he is ‘open to looking at that’ as well.
 The permanent change would be welcomed by experts who believe the time changes might be making us unhealthy, costing us money and even putting us in dangerous situations.
 DST was first used to save energy during wartime, so why do we still bother with it now?